Shanvi1706/Daily-SQL-queries/README.md

 # Daily-SQL-queries
-My daily SQL query practice from HackerRank &amp; LeetCode, organized by date and topic.
+My daily SQL query practice from SSMS, organized by date and topic.